-But with the need to reduce or eliminate physical touchpoints, mobile and contactless payments are rapidly taking centre stage.
+But with the need to reduce or eliminate physical touchpoints, mobile and contactless payments are rapidly taking center stage.

 RELATED: Preferred Package from Scotiabank

-This is quite an interesting shift in consumer behaviour because people have always seen more stability in having real cash in their hands – especially since the 2008 financial crisis.
+This is quite an interesting shift in consumer behavior because people have always seen more stability in having real cash in their hands – especially since the 2008 financial crisis.